-The integration of Langevin equation in the absence of fluctuation dissipation theorem and with position dependent viscosity and diffusion coefficient requires special care.
-We used recently proposed algorithm to integrate the Langevin equation and produce stochastic trajectory $(x(t), p(t))$ \cite{Sachs2017}.
+The integration of the Langevin equation in the absence of the fluctuation-dissipation theorem and with position-dependent viscosity and diffusion coefficient requires special care.
+We used a recently-proposed algorithm to integrate the Langevin equation and produce stochastic trajectory $(x(t), p(t))$ \cite{Sachs2017}.
 This process is repeated $n$ times to produce a total of $n$ Langevin trajectories.